 We are not presenting a finished or polished work.
 At ChiliPlop 2006 we quickly discovered that a full pattern language describing adoption is a monumental undertaking.
 So the few simple patterns here are only a beginning.
 By flushing these out and gaining invaluable feedback from the Pattern Language community we will make these more valuable to the readers.
 In addition to presenting this paper at PLoP 2006, we are making our work and results available on a Wiki at www.agileprocessadoption.com.
-We also have a companion article scheduled for the Agile Alliance's quarterly publication in September 2006.
-Finally, we have initial sponsorship from the Agile Alliance to build an online community focused on Patterns of Agile Practice Adoption.

-Mega-Smell - "Us versus Them" (UvT)
+3. Mega-Smell - Us vs. Them